Blobfolio/refract/README.md

 AVIF encoding is _slow_.

-To make it at all bearable, two concessions are made:
+To make it at all bearable, three concessions are made:
+ * Lossless encoding is unsupported (it isn't competitive anyway);
  * The encoder is run with speed `1` rather than speed `0`;
  * Images are split into "tiles" that can be processed in parallel;

-The latter is compensated for by automatically repeating the chosen "best" encoding one time at the end with tiling optimizations disabled.
+That last item is compensated for by automatically repeating the chosen "best" encoding one time at the end with tiling optimizations disabled.

 **Note:**
  >The upcoming release of Chrome v.91 is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483).
 This will break a fuckton of images, including those created with Refract < `0.3.1`.
 Be sure to regenerate any such images using `0.3.1+` to avoid any sadness.